GoodforGod/java-etherscan-api/README.md

 ## License

-This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.
+This project licensed under the MIT - see the [LICENSE](LICENSE) file for details.